data-engineer-sk/dataWarehouse-PostgreSQL-1/README.md

 - Any program editor (e.g. Pycharm / VS Code)

 ### ETL Processes
 Extract the historical stock data, use the API which were provided by Nasdaq.com for processing.
-Use **nasdaqdatalink.ApiConfig.api_key == API_KEY** to establish the connection:
+Use **nasdaqdatalink.ApiConfig.api_key** to establish the connection:
 > nasdaqdatalink.ApiConfig.api_key = API_KEY

 Then use the **nasdaqdatalink.get_table** function to extract **historical stock data**: